B2B Pipeline Coverage – From Prospect to Profits

 Emerson McCuin, RevOps Manager at HAAS Alert:

 Emerson is a seasoned RevOps professional with a passion for CRM and automation tools like HubSpot.
 With a keen focus on collaborating with GTM leaders, Emerson’s expertise lies in strategizing around goals, KPIs, and action plans.
-He’s an active member of the RevOps community, sharing insights and knowledge to elevate businesses by optimizing costs and maximizing revenue.
+He’s an active member of the RevOps community, sharing insights and knowledge to elevate businesses by optimizing expenses and costs and maximizing revenue.
 (LinkedIn)

 Saahil Dhaka, Founder and CEO, Clientell: